eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/_index.md

 {{< tabpane text=true >}}
 {{% tab header="Template" %}}

-1. Open the main source file and set a breakpoint in the given method:
+1. Open the main source file and set a breakpoint:
-   - Python main source file: `/app/src/main.py`, set breakpoint in method: `on_get_speed_request_received`
-   - C++: Continue on the `Seat Adjuster` tab.
+   - For more details continue on the `Seat Adjuster` tab.
 2. Press <kbd>F5</kbd> to start a debug session of the _Vehicle App_ and see the log output on the `DEBUG CONSOLE`

 To trigger this breakpoint, let's send a message to the Vehicle App using the mqtt broker that is running in the background.